royberris/Blog/.github/instructions/writer.instructions.md

 - **tags**: Array of relevant technical tags for categorization and searchability
 - **author**: Must be "Roy Berris"

+## Tag Selection Guidelines

+**CRITICAL**: Always use existing tags from `/data/tags.json` before creating new ones.
+The blog system validates all tags against this centralized configuration file and will issue warnings for undefined tags.

+### Tag Selection Process

+1. **First**: Review existing tags in `/data/tags.json` to find appropriate matches
+2. **Consider**: Whether your content aligns with existing tag definitions
+3. **Reuse**: Existing tags even if they're not perfect matches (better than creating duplicates)
+4. **Request**: New tag additions only when no existing tag adequately represents the content
+5. **Validate**: Ensure all selected tags exist in the tags configuration

+### New Tag Creation

+When existing tags are insufficient:

+1. **Justify**: Explain why existing tags don't adequately categorize the content
+2. **Define**: Provide a clear, concise description for the new tag
+3. **Update**: Add the new tag to `/data/tags.json` with proper fullName and description
+4. **Consistency**: Ensure the new tag doesn't overlap with existing categories

+### Tag Quality Standards

+- Use 2-4 tags per blog post for optimal categorization
+- Select tags that accurately represent the primary topics discussed
+- Avoid overly specific tags that may only apply to a single post
+- Prefer broader, reusable tags that can categorize multiple future posts
+- Maintain consistency with established tag naming conventions

 ## Formatting Standards

 - Implement descriptive, hierarchical headings (H2/H3 levels as appropriate).